 Bait the Dog: Genma initially comes across as an affable, jokey Lovable Sex Maniac, and a pushover at that, since Suo "defeats" him by throwing a trash can over his head.
 Further appearances establish him as a sociopathic pedophile who finds wanton brutality incredibly amusing.

-Depraved Bisexual / Anything That Moves / general pedophilia: Genma makes so many sexual references that it's not quite clear what "direction" in which he swings or even if he's restricted himself to a "direction".
-Still, he seems to attracted to children.
+Depraved Bisexual / Anything That Moves: Genma makes so many sexual references that it's not quite clear what "direction" in which he swings or even if he's restricted himself to a "direction".
+Still, he seems to be attracted to children.

 Suspiciously Similar Substitute: Narratively, his role is very close to November 11's: they're both Contractors who end up working closely across organizational lines with Kirihara, despite her mistrust of Contractors in general.
 What's more, Genma and November 11 both cultivate relaxed, wryly humorous demeanors to obscure how dangerous they really are.
 And they both love doing the Anti-Villain boogie early on in their respective seasons.
 But whereas November 11 ultimately comes down on the side of integrity and fortitude, Genma lands in a much uglier moral space.
 The former is Affably Evil, while the latter is most certainly Faux Affably Evil.